-1. We require new tenants to pay a week's rent in advance on signing a new tenancy agreement.
+1. We require new tenants to pay a month's rent in advance on signing a new tenancy agreement.
+Any difficulties in paying a month's rent in advance an agreement will be put in place.
 2. Applicants for housing will not be requested to provide a guarantor, except in offer to minors.
 Applicants aged 16 and 17 will not be disqualified from acquiring a tenancy; however a person cannot legally hold a tenancy until they are 18 years old.
 Therefore, any tenancy granted to a 16 or 17 year old will be an equitable tenancy held in trust.
 This means that a Guardian or Guarantor will need to sign for the tenancy and hold that tenancy on behalf of the young person until they reach 18 years of age.
 3. All applicants are assessed on the basis of housing need.
 The association does not allocate housing using affordability criteria.
-Affordability checks are sometimes used by housing associations to ensure that those moving into their homes are able to afford and maintain their tenancies without falling into rent arrears.
+Affordability checks to sometimes used by housing associations to ensure that those moving into their homes are able to afford and maintain their tenancies without falling into rent arrears.
 The check calculates all costs of running a tenancy; including Rent, Council Tax, and other expenses.
 However, where an applicant indicates a need for support to sustain their tenancies the association will respond to this.
 This may mean setting up financial support with an external agency such as Citizens Advice or the Isle of Wight Law Centre.